TerribleCoder422/Intersight_Master_Node/README.md

 - Update existing Excel files with pre-configured settings
 - **NEW: Update Excel templates with dynamic dropdowns populated from your Intersight instance**
 - Import templates from Excel to Intersight
+- **Dynamic Dropdowns**: Automatically populate Excel dropdowns with data from your Intersight instance, including organizations and servers.

 ## Setup